crowddynamics/crowddynamics/docs/source/sections/agent.rst

 *Circular* model that is unorientable. *Elliptical* model and *three circle* model are orientable and more realistic but also more complex as they require rotational motion and more computation time to compute distances.

-In this simulation model we use circular model to approximate long distance interactions and we improve short distance interactions by using three circles model.

 .. image::
     ../_static/agent_model.*